golemfactory/wasm-store/README.md

 to learn how to launch a Wasm task in Golem.
-The applications augmented with a GUI/CLI are naturally more user friendly, because it handles communication with Golem node, but there is no generic client.
-See g-flite for instance.
+The applications augmented with a GUI/CLI are naturally more user friendly, because it handles communication with Golem node, Having said that, there currently is no generic way of preparing such a GUI/CLI.
+There are some examples however.
+See the [g-flite](https://github.com/golemfactory/g-flite) app for instance.

 The list:
 * [g-flite](https://github.com/golemfactory/g-flite) - text-to-speech